levibe/stars/README.md

 Needed a simple background on which to overlay a planet image.

 ## How to use
 Try it out at http://levibe.github.io/stars.
+Reload as many times as you like.

 Or just load `index.html` in your browser.
-Reload as many times as you like.

 ## To improve
 - Come up with a way to cluster stars for more of a galaxy look
-- Add Nebulae
+- Add nebulae
 - Add settings to tweak number of stars, biggest star sizes, color intensity, light intensity (glow)

 ## Examples